advance100/doc_webpack/writing-loaders.md

 The directory of the requiring module.

+Keep in mind that a module can be used multiple times and `context` is only the directory of the *first* found dependency to this module.

+In the example: `/abc` because `file.js` is in this directory

 ### `request: string`

 The resolved request string.

+In the example: `"/abc/loader1.js?xyz!/abc/node_modules/loader2/index.js!/abc/resource.js?rrr"`

 ### `query: string`

 The query of the request for the current loader.

+In the example: in loader1: `"?xyz"`, in loader2: `""`

 ### `data: Object`